Undisputed British Women's Championship

 The Undisputed British Women's Championship is a women's professional wrestling championship owned by the Revolution Pro Wrestling (RevPro/RPW) promotion.
 The title was created and debuted on 7 January 2018 as British Women's Championship.
-There have been a total of 10 reigns shared between eight different champions.
-Mercedes Moné is the current champion in her first reign.
-She won the title by defeating Mina Shirakawa in a Winner Takes All match where Moné's NJPW Strong Women's Championship was also on the line at Wrestle Dynasty on January 5, 2025 in Tokyo, Japan.
+There have been a total of 13 reigns shared between 10 different champions.
+Kanji is the current champion in her first reign.
+She won the title by defeating Alexxis Falcon on 29 August 2026 at the RevPro 14 Year Anniversary Show.

 History

 On 7 January 2018, Jinny became the inaugural RevPro British Women's Championship after defeating Deonna Purrazzo in the finals of an eight-woman single-elimination tournament.

 In 2019, RevPro absorbed the England based independent promotion Southside Wrestling Entertainment (SWE).
 Following that all SWE championships would eventually be unified with their RevPro counterparts.
 This included SWE's Queen of Southside Championship, which was unified with the RevPro British Women's Championship to become the Undisputed British Women's Championship, with the champion using both the RevPro and SWE belts to represent the title.